 REVERB Farm Programs

-As a part of our efforts to green tours while engaging artists and their fans, we have developed three major programs to support local farmers and the communities they serve.
+As a part of our efforts to increase tours’ social and environmental impact while reducing the tour’s environmental footprint, we have developed three major programs to support local farmers and the communities they serve.

 The REVERB Farm-to-Family program supports local, community-scale farms and hungry families in need across the country.
 Farm-to-Family donates CSA shares to community food-banks in order to support community-scale farms with valuable capital for the next growing season and provide high quality, local produce to needy families who don’t otherwise have access to it.
 This program shines light on the issues of hunger in America and the plight of the family farmer while putting local produce in the hands of families in need and dollars in the pockets of local farmers.